so-okada/twXiv/README.md

     category C counts and tweets a new paper whose principal subject matches the category C.

-	- Let us assume that there is no new paper whose principal subject matches the category C, but there is a new paper P whose non-principal subject matches the category C. Then, the arXiv new submission web page of
+	- For example, let us assume that there is no new paper whose principal subject matches the category C, but there is a new paper P whose non-principal subject matches the category C. Then, the arXiv new submission web page of